warpedpuppy/aws_s3_uploader_react/README.md

 This code is based on the code from this page: https://devcenter.heroku.com/articles/s3-upload-node

+to do: back end test to upload photo and download photo

 instructions:
 1. first go to AWS and sign up for an S3 bucket, you need to get four pieces of information:
     1. the secret access key